 - Image classification is applied in a wide range of industries and functionalities.
 Some of the countless use cases: Image classifiers automate and improve image tagging, enable brands to do "visual listening", replace boarding passes at airports, and are the backbone of visual search engines.

 Now that you have understood what image classifiers are, you are all set to learn how they work.
-If you want to dive deeper into it, have a look at the second part of the article where we also linked a bunch of additional resources on this subject.
+If you want to dive deeper into it, have a look at how image classifiers work.